 - ⅛ teaspoon white pepper (to taste)

-- For the chicken, trim off any bits of tough connective tissue or excess fat.
+- For the 400 grams boneless skin-on chicken thighs, trim off any bits of tough connective tissue or excess fat.

-- Drizzle the Shaoxing wine over the chicken, then sprinkle both sides evenly with the salt.
+- Drizzle 1 tablespoon Shaoxing wine over the chicken, then sprinkle both sides evenly with ¼ teaspoon salt.
 Let the chicken marinate with the skin side up while you prepare the sauce.

-- While the oil is heating, mix the minced scallions, ginger, toasted sesame oil, salt, and white pepper in a large heatproof bowl and stir together.
+- While the oil is heating, mix the minced 200 grams scallions, 30 grams ginger, 2 teaspoons toasted sesame oil, 1 teaspoon salt, and ⅛ teaspoon white pepper to a large heatproof bowl and stir together.
 Ensure your bowl is on a heat-resistant surface, such as a folded towel or a trivet.

 - When the oil comes up to temperature, slowly pour it over the ginger scallion mixture.
 It will bubble up, so adjust your pouring speed, so it doesn't boil over.
 Stir the sauce together.